-For the rubrics completed, CSES Ph.D. students show mastery in oral communication skills.
-CSES graduate students generally enroll in CSES 5103 Scientific Presentations where they learn how to construct and deliver effective oral presentations, must deliver a departmental seminar with a passing grade, and often give multiple oral presentations at scientific meetings.
-Thus, it may not be surprising that, even with a small sample size, the rating indicated mastery for oral presentation skills.

-CSES faculty need to be cautious in extending these results to the larger Ph.D. population at this juncture, and the department needs to continue to collect data to assess achievement among Ph.D. graduate students.
+- CSES graduate students generally enroll in CSES 5103 Scientific Presentations where they learn how to construct and deliver effective oral presentations, must deliver a departmental seminar with a passing grade, and often give multiple oral presentations at scientific meetings.
+Thus, it may not be surprising that, even with a small sample size, that overall Ph.D. students rate strongly in oral presentation skill achievement. - Limited indications at this time suggest that CSES should continue with the current courses and programs developing oral communication skills. - CSES faculty need to be cautious in extending these results to the larger Ph.D. population at this time, and the department needs to continue to collect data to assess achievement among Ph.D. graduate students.